Home / Main Line Neighborhoods / Malvern: Main Line Parent Neighborhood Tour

 What’s It Like to Live in Malvern with Kids?

-If you’re considering moving to Malvern, you’ll appreciate the family-friendly atmosphere and abundant activities for children of all ages.
+If you’re considering a move to Malvern, you’ll appreciate the family-friendly atmosphere and abundant activities for children of all ages.

 Look for a Main Line indoor play place for year-round fun regardless of weather.
 Many local restaurants offer family-friendly options with children’s menus and comfortable atmospheres.